Sign up for my newsletter for research & practice updates

 • Valerian for sleep

-• Non-hormonal medications that can address multiple symptoms
+• Non-hormonal meds may address multiple symptoms

 Aren't hormones dangerous?
+TYPICALLY, NO

-MHT offers several benefits but requires careful consideration:
+MHT offers benefits but requires careful consideration:

 • Reduced hot flashes and night sweats